 Receive a FREE DVD chronicle of your trip, compliments of ExpeditionTrips!

 Begin your journey by navigating the Columbia to the mouth of the river at Astoria.
 At Cape Disappointment where Meriwether Lewis saw the Pacific in November of 1805, explore the Lewis & Clark Interpretive Center, see Cape Disappointment Lighthouse and the north jetty of the Columbia River Bar.
 Visit the Columbia River Maritime Museum, which chronicles the history of river navigation and all aspects of maritime commerce in the region.
 Hear harrowing stories of crossing “The Bar” at the mouth of the Columbia, one of the most dangerous passages in the world.
-In the afternoon explore more of Lewis and Clark History with several options to choose from.
+In the afternoon explore the Astoria area with several options to choose from.

 The still water of the Palouse River is the perfect mirror for the surrounding basalt cliffs as you set off on Zodiac cruises and kayak adventures.
 Visit Palouse Falls where cascading waters plunge into the pool below.
 These falls and the canyon are an important feature of the channeled scablands created by the great Missoula Floods that swept periodically across the region.
 Afterwards, sail up the Snake River, enjoying a taste of local specialties.